pelmered/post-types-creator/README.md

 ##Planned features
 - More unit tests
-- Scaffolding command for WP-CLI to genereate plugin
+- Scaffolding command for WP-CLI to generate plugin
 - Use new term meta functionality for sorting for WordPress 4.4+

 ##Requirements